Making short AI videos without losing the plot completely

 2. Create Reference Images First

-Before generating video, I like to create atmospheric still images.
+Before generating video, I created atmospheric still images.

-These are not always used directly in the final video, but they help define what I am going for, and can be used as elements in Seedance:
+These are not used directly in the final video, but they help define what we’re going for, and can be used as elements in Seedance for:

-I used Nano Banana for this, but the specific image tool is not the point.
+I used Nano Banana for these images, but you can use any tool.
+GPT Images 2.0 gives very good results as well.
 The point is to have visual anchors before spending video credits.

-For the AI Viktor series, I wanted that slightly too-serious documentary look with interview framing.
+For the AI Viktor series, I wanted that slightly serious documentary look with interview framing, so I started by generating an image capturing that.

 3. Create The Characters

-The process was to upload around 30 to 40 images per person I wanted to recreate.
-That means different angles, lighting, expressions, and ideally lots of variety.
+The process is to upload around 30 to 40 images per person you want to recreate.
+Different angles, lighting, expressions.
+Ideally lots of variety.

-Once the script chunks and reference images were ready, I used the characters in Seedance 2.0, available inside Higgsfield.ai.
+Once the script chunks and reference images were ready, I used the characters as elements in the Seedance 2.0 model (which is available inside Higgsfield.ai).

 The prompt for each scene came from the script work in Gemini, then I adjusted it for the video tool.